kaazing/gateway/doc/admin-reference/r_conf_service.md

 Configures the maximum message size the service can accept from a WebSocket client connection.

-Although the `ws.maximum.message.size` is optional, you should configure this element to keep clients from accidentally or deliberately causing ${the.gateway} to spend resources processing large messages.
-Setting this element is useful in preventing *denial of service* attacks because you can limit the size of the message (such as a particularly large message) incoming to ${the.gateway} from a client.
+Although the `ws.maximum.message.size` is optional, you should configure this element to keep clients from accidentally or deliberately causing the Gateway to spend resources processing large messages.
+Setting this element is useful in preventing *denial of service* attacks because you can limit the size of the message (such as a particularly large message) incoming to the Gateway from a client.

-The actual maximum message size that ${the.gateway} can handle is influenced by the JVM settings (such as maximum heap size), available memory on the system, network resources, available disk space and other operating system resources.
-The maximum message size is also influenced by the configuration and capabilities of back-end services to which ${the.gateway} might be forwarding these messages.
+The actual maximum message size that the Gateway can handle is influenced by the JVM settings (such as maximum heap size), available memory on the system, network resources, available disk space and other operating system resources.
+The maximum message size is also influenced by the configuration and capabilities of back-end services to which the Gateway might be forwarding these messages.
 The best way to determine the true maximum message size for your environment and use case is to perform some testing.

 If you do not specify `ws.maximum.message.size` in the gateway-config.xml file, then the default maximum incoming message is limited to `128k`.